Towards Large-Scale Small Object Detection: Survey and Benchmarks: Experiments

 \subsubsection{Qualitative Results}

 We visualize the detection results of Oriented RCNN on SODA-D test-set in Fig. \ref{fig:Fig12}.
-The first pair shows the results of tiny instances and only very few of them were detected, demonstrating that the detection of tiny objects is a massive challenge for current detectors, even with top performance.
+The first pair shows the results of tiny instances and only very few of them were detected, demonstrating that detecting tiny objects is a massive challenge for current detectors, even with top performance.
 The second pair exhibits the detections of low contrast, of which \textit{airplane} instances possess similar visual feature with background and the model confuses them with \textit{helicopter}.
-Moreover, because the detailed information which is conducive for identification and localization is hardly retained, the model is likely to utilize visual appearance for recognition instead, which unavoidably results in false positives and incorrect predictions (see the \textit{container} predictions).
+Moreover, because the detailed information which is conducive for identification is hardly retained, the model is likely to utilize visual appearance for recognition instead, which unavoidably results in false positives and incorrect predictions (see the \textit{container} predictions).
+More qualitative results are exhibited in the Supplementary material.